konstker/jquery.ui-add/README.md

 jquery.ui-add
 =============

-Set of additional jQuery UI plugins used for building rich web applications.
+The package provides the set of additional jQuery UI plugins useful for building rich web applications.